Frequently Asked Questions

 Does 199 Trust save a copy of my Trust?

-A: Only the unfilled copy sent out with your initial order, unless a scan was emailed to us for a shrink and lamination service in which case we retain a digital copy for a limited time only.
+Only the unfilled copy sent out with your initial order, unless a scan was emailed to us for a shrink and lamination service in which case we retain a digital copy for a limited time only.
 It is highly recommended that you make additional hardcopies and save digital copies (online and offline) of your completed Trust to save yourself from any future worry as we claim no official duty to retain sent documentation.

-A: Generally speaking, no, but if you have moved to a different address you’ll want to amend the trust to reflect that and notify the ATF via form 20.
+Generally speaking, no, but if you have moved to a different address you’ll want to amend the trust to reflect that and notify the ATF via form 20.
 Any other changes to the trust can be done via the supplied amendment templates.
 If your Trust docs were emailed out to you before July 2016 you will want to make sure to add the amendment at this link per ATF 41F changes if you have not already done so.

 Why do birds suddenly appear every time I am near?

-A: Because, just like us, they long to be close to you.
+Because, just like us, they long to be close to you.